Oliva Cigar Co.: Establishment

-The "Gilberto Oliva" brand was launched in 1995 with Gilberto Oliva Sr. initially making use of one of Plasencia's Honduran factories for his production.
+The Gilberto Oliva brand was launched in 1995 with Gilberto Oliva Sr. initially making use of one of Plasencia's Honduran factories for his production.
 The cigars initially were composed of fillers from the Dominican Republic and Nicaragua, Dominican binder, and wrapper grown in Ecuador from Connecticut seed.

 In 1996, the brand name was shortened to "Oliva."

 Oliva did not achieve rapid success, but the company nevertheless managed to survive the shakeout of the numerous cigar-making startup companies which emerged in the 1990s.
 The cigar market grew rapidly in 1995 and 1996, but by 1997 the established giants of the industry had reacted to the increase in demand, forcing many underfinanced upstarts to fall by the wayside.

-Oliva's survival in the harsh economic climate was made possible due to the stock of tobacco which Gilberto Senior had produced and which was aging in storage in Nicaragua.
-For the next year and a half, this Nicaraguan-grown stock tided over the brand's production needs.
+Oliva's survival was made possible due to the stock of tobacco which Gilberto Senior had produced and which was aging in storage in Nicaragua.
+For the next year and a half, this Nicaraguan-grown stock helped with the brand's production needs.
 The manufacture of spicy Nicaraguan-grown "puros," initially undertaken for financial reasons due to the down market, had the unintended consequence of improving the quality of the brand, thereby cementing its position in the marketplace.